pazz/alot/docs/source/installation.rst

    pip install --user alot

+Note that installation via PyPI is not officially supported.

 .. rubric:: generate manual and manpage

 To generate the documentation you need `sphinx <http://sphinx.pocoo.org/>`_, ≥ `1.07` installed.